Impact of COVID-19 on HDR Candidates

-Scholarship opportunities currently available to international students applying for admission into Year 1 or Year 2 of the MRes program are limited to co-funded scholarships with overseas countries.
+For international students applying for admission into Year 1 of the MRes program are limited to co-funded scholarships with overseas countries.
 These scholarships are offered by overseas governments to their nationals.

 The University also offers a limited number of scholarships to international MRes candidates applying for an MRes/PhD 'bundle' (i.e. MRes Year 2 and 3-year PhD) through the competitive IRTP (International Research Training Program Scholarship) round each year.
 To be considered for the 'bundle package', please see FAQ's.

 I have been admitted directly into Year 2 of the MRes program.
 Am I eligible for a scholarship?